Of all the training programs I’ve used over the years, the 4-day upper lower split is one of my favorites.

 Working your upper and lower body separately means that your energy and focus is distributed across fewer muscle groups, which should translate into faster gains.

-If you want to improve your body composition by losing fat while simultaneously replacing some of that lost fat with muscle, the upper/lower split is one of the best ways to go about doing so.
+If you want to improve your body composition by losing fat while simultaneously replacing some of that lost fat with muscle, a 4-day upper/lower split is one of the best ways to go about doing so.

-And because you’re training the upper and lower body separately, you’re able to hit all the major muscle groups with a sufficient amount of volume to stimulate growth.
+And because you’re lifting weights four days a week, you’re able to hit all the major muscle groups with a sufficient level of volume to stimulate growth.

 Upper/Lower Split Template